Fish-MIP/Extract_PICTs/Scripts/04_Biomass_projections_SouthPacific.md

     ## 5  8312 SSP1-2.6  2016 mean            4.70
     ## 6  8312 SSP1-2.6  2016 max             8.27

-Note that the mean bias values for scenario `SSP1-2.6` calculated in step 3 will be used to calculated the corrected biomass for the historical period and the two emissions scenarios.
-Otherwise, if bias values from `SSP5-8.5` are used, the historical biomass values become too divergent.
+REEFMOD includes data from 2024 onwards, but FishMIP data is available from 1985.
+This means that we do not have bias estimates before 2024, so we will use the mean bias for scenario `SSP1-2.6` to correct fish estimates for the historical period (1985-2014) and the first eight years (2015-2023) of the two emissions scenarios (SSP1-2.6 and SSP5-8.5).
+We chose to use the mean bias of the low emissions scenario because if mean bias from `SSP5-8.5` was used, the historical biomass values became too divergent.

-The corrected biomass will be calculated using this formula:
+Finally, we produced corrected biomass from the FishMIP ensemble by applying this formula:
 $biomass_{est} = ensemble_{biomass} \times bias_{correction}$.

 ``` r